-Why Regular Eye Exams are So Important if You Have Diabetes
+Why Regular Eye Exams are So Important for Diabetes Management

 High blood sugar can trigger changes to your eyes.
-Fortunately, a simple screening can detect problems before they become serious
+Fortunately, a simple eye exam can detect problems before they become serious

 Diabetes-related eye disease is no joke.
 By 2050, as more Americans are diagnosed with diabetes, the number of adults with diabetic retinopathy—a condition that can erase your eyesight—is expected to almost double, to more than 14 million cases, according to the Centers for Disease Control and Prevention (CDC).